-Services Not Covered by the Plan

-The following services and supplies are excluded from coverage under this Plan unless a specific exception is noted.
-Exceptions may be subject to certain coverage Limitations.
+- Services Not Covered by the Plan pplies are excluded from coverage under this Plan unless a specific exception subject to certain coverage Limitations.
 Abortion Which is elective, performed at any time during a pregnancy.
-Acupuncture Services, supplies, care or treatment in connection with acupuncture (except when used in lieu of an anesthetic agent for covered surgery).
-Arch Supports Orthopedic shoes, sneakers, or support hose, or similar type devices/appliances, regardless of intended use.
+Acupuncture Services, supplies, care, or treatment in connection with acupuncture (except when used in lieu of an anesthetic agent for covered surgery).
+Arch Supports Orthopedic shoes, sneakers, or support hose, or similar type devices/appliances, regardless of intended use, for any diagnosis except as required for the treatment of severe diabetic foot disease in accordance with s.
+627.65745, Florida Statutes.
 Autologous transfusion In which blood is removed from a donor and stored before it is returned to the donor's circulation.
 Autopsy Biofeedback services And other forms of self-care or self-help training and any related diagnostic testing, hypnosis, meditation, mind expansion, elective psychotherapy such as Gestalt therapy, transactional analysis, transcendental meditation, Z-therapy, and Erhard seminar training (EST).
 Complications of non-covered services Including the diagnosis or treatment of any condition which arises as a complication of a non-covered service.
-Cosmetic surgery/services Including plastic and reconstructive surgery (except as noted as a covered service), dental care, and any other service and supply to improve the Health Plan Member's appearance or self-perception.
-Costs incurred by the Plan related to Health care services resulting from accidental bodily injuries arising out of a motor vehicle accident to the extent such services are payable under any medical expense provision of any automobile insurance policy, telephone consultations, failure to keep a scheduled appointment or complete any form and/or medical information.
+Cosmetic surgery/services Including plastic and reconstructive surgery (except as noted as Covered Services and Supplies), dental care, and any other service and supply to improve the Health Plan Member's appearance or self-perception.
+Costs incurred by the Plan related to Health care services resulting from accidental bodily injuries arising out of a motor vehicle accident to the extent such services are payable under any medical expense provision of any automobile insurance policy, telephone consultations (except as described under Telehealth in Section IV: Schedule of Benefits), failure to keep a scheduled appointment or complete any form and/or medical information.